jlgarrett/Masters_Projects/Datafusion_copernicus.md

 Literature review on Cubesat-large platforms mission planning integration Analyse a use-case, and propose a possible integration

-The project will be co-advised by a PhD student
+The project will be co-advised by Dennis Langer, Postdoc